 Working in Change Management

 Change is normally defined as a process or transition, to move from a state A (the current state) to a state B (the future state).

 Most of us have learned to adapt to everyday changes or challenges within our lives, and normally follow a similar process to register, understand and accept a change.
-However, because many people feel they had no choice when social distancing and stay home restrictions were imposed, most simply moved straight to acceptance.
+However, many people simply move straight to acceptance if it is something they understand or agree with.

-The difference we now face with these ever changing restrictions, is we have no idea when we will ever return to normal life, or what that will eventually look like.
-And some things may have changed forever, so it’s really important you have a detailed understanding of all the different stages of change if this is an area you want to work in:
+The difference we do sometimes have is that we have no idea when things will return to normal, or what the new normal would eventually look like.
+And some things may simple change forever, so it’s really important to have a clear and detailed understanding of all the different stages of change if this is an area you want to work in:

+Working in Change Management